 "Pets have been known to eat mushrooms in yards and while on walks...Dogs take a special interest in both Amanita phalloides and Inocybe species, quite possibly because of their fishy odor.
 Amanita phalloides is well known to be a deadly species but Inocybe species that also contain muscarine can be lethal to dogs."

-Mushroom poisoning can also cause tremors, drooling and in some cases can be put your dog in the hospital.
+Mushroom poisoning cases can also experience tremors, drooling, and in some cases can put your dog in the hospital.
+Poisoning can result in everything from blood pressure fluctuations to kidney failure.
 Watch out for all little brown mushrooms in your yard, specifically.
 When you read on, and learn about these five Mycotoxin categories and the mushrooms associated with each, you'll see why!

 Mushrooms: Inocybe species, Clitocybe dealbata